 1. When I lock the door…

 2. If you had been in that room with the disciples before Jesus first appeared among them, what you would have heard them saying was probably things like…

 3. In both appearances, the first thing Jesus says to the disciples is, “Peace be with you.”
 Why is it important for the disciples to hear Jesus say this to them both times he comes among them?

 4. Certainly, this gospel does not give us all the conversation that took place that night.
 What are some of the things you think the disciples might have wanted to say to Jesus?
-What are some of the things Jesus would have liked to say to them?
+What are some of the things Jesus would have like to say to them?

-5. Imagine that you are Thomas being told by the others that the risen Lord has come and stood among them while he was gone.
+5. Imagine that you are Thomas, being told by the others that the risen Lord has come and stood among them while he was gone.
 Some of the things that you would be thinking as they describe Jesus’ presence among them would be…

-6. What might be some of the things going through Thomas’ mind as Jesus comes among them a second time and asks him to examine his wounds?
+6. What might be some of things going through Thomas’ mind as Jesus comes among them a second time and asks him to examine his wounds?

 7. Is it possible that Jesus is inviting you to touch his wounds?

-8. Can you take some time to talk to God honestly your need for peace, Jesus’s response to Thomas in this gospel, or whatever arose within you from this gospel?
+8. Can you take some time to talk to God honestly about your need for peace, Jesus’s response to Thomas in this gospel, or whatever arose within you from this gospel?